-Our Zoolock deck list guide for the Rise of Shadows expansion will teach you how to play this explosive Warlock list.
+Our Zoolock deck list guide for the Saviors of Uldum expansion will teach you how to play this explosive Warlock list.
 This guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 Zoo Warlock is one of the true evergreen archetypes of Hearthstone, having seen play since the Classic days in some form basically throughout the game’s entire history.
-While the specific synergies change from rotation to rotation, the core goal of Zoo is to leverage the Warlock class’ premium one-drops (like Flame Imp and Voidwalker) to quickly get on the board, then abuse the Life Tap hero power and the low mana curve to basically play two cards every turn in the later stages of the game.
-The end of the Year of the Raven also meant that the heal-based version is no longer an option, but a token-based approach with some interesting surprises makes Zoo one of the stronger contenders in early Rise of Shadows meta.
+While the specific synergies change from rotation to rotation, the core goal of Zoo is to leverage the Warlock class’ premium one-drops (like Flame Imp and Voidwalker) to quickly get on the board, then abuse the Life Tap hero power and the low mana curve to basically play two cards every turn in the later stages of the game, either maximizing a tempo lead or quickly finding a lot of burn tools to finish off the match depending on the build and the metagame.

-With Doomguard moving to the Hall of Fame, the currently popular versions run absolutely no burst from hand, which means Zoo once again plays essentially as a control deck in most matchups, removing all threats as the game progresses and dealing damage with its excess minions on the board.
+With Doomguard moved to the Hall of Fame, there was enough design space opened up so that the developers could print strong cards for the archetype, and it seemed like the Lackey-based synergies would make the deck one of the stronger contenders of the Saviors of Uldum meta.
+Unfortunately, it’s still squeezed between Mage and Warrior, with Warlock languishing on the bottom of the class winrates.
+Nevertheless, Zoo can still get you fairly far if you pilot it efficiently.
+The currently popular versions run absolutely no burst from hand apart from Leeroy Jenkins, which means Zoo once again plays essentially as a control deck in most matchups, removing all threats as the game progresses and dealing damage with its excess minions on the board.
 Thankfully, you’re well-equipped to create a massive board with cards like Scarab Egg, EVIL Genius and Grim Rally.
+The star of the mid-game is Diseased Vulture and its ability to generate massive boards seemingly out of nowhere, ensuring you don’t run out of gas.

 Higher Priority (keep every time)